frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Don’t Repeat Yourself

 The next maintainability pillar to optimize for is (avoidance of) repetition.
-When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as not to inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there really is only one way to avoid repetition: through avoiding repeat _declarations_.
+When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as not to inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there’s only one way to avoid repetition: through avoiding repeat _declarations_.

 Limiting the number of places where a particular style is defined usually makes our style sheets more compact and maintainable.